lwimmer/rmbt-client/README.md

 WantedBy=multi-user.target
 ```

-Paths and ports may need to be changed (lines given above configure to start listening on localhost ports 10080 -without encryption- and 10443 -with encryption-).
+Paths and ports may need to be changed (lines given above configure to start listening on ports 10080 -without encryption- and 10443 -with encryption-).

 To finally run and enable the server at bootup run the following commands as root: